Tryanks/ollama-assistant/README.md

 docker run -d -p 11434:11434 -e API_KEY=your_openai_api_key ollama-assistant
 ```

-### Automated Builds with GitHub Actions

-This repository includes a GitHub Actions workflow that automatically builds and publishes the Docker image to GitHub Container Registry (ghcr.io) when:
-- Changes are pushed to the main branch
-- A new tag is created (prefixed with 'v')
-- The workflow is manually triggered

-To set up automated builds:

-1. Create a GitHub Personal Access Token (PAT) with `read:packages` and `write:packages` scopes
-2. Add the token as a repository secret named `GITHUB_PERSONAL_ACCESS_TOKEN`
-3. Push changes to the main branch or create a new tag to trigger the workflow

-The workflow will build and tag the image with:
-- The semantic version (for tags)
-- The branch name (for branch pushes)
-- The commit SHA
-- 'latest' tag for the most recent build

 ## Roadmap

 The following is the development roadmap for this project: